 Enrich your musical development at Levine and gain inspiration through a community of like-minded students.
 Levine’s Merit Programs provide opportunities for all students for a comprehensive music education and builds a solid foundation for advanced music study.

 The Honors Program at Levine is a merit-based program designed to enrich the musical development of Levine’s exceptionally gifted students by providing opportunities for them to enhance their musical education, gain inspiration through association with a community of like-minded students, and represent Levine as ambassadors of excellence.
-Once admitted to this prestigious program, an Honors Student will participate in a variety of activities and is given a modest stipend, which is applied towards tuition.
+Merit program students must be enrolled in weekly private lessons with a teacher at Levine.
+Students admitted to the program participate in a variety of activities and receive scholarship funds applied towards their tuition.

-To join the program, students must submit a Rising Stars Program application (available May 1, 2021) annually which includes student essays and a video audition.
-If accepted, students must attend their weekly lesson, and music theory classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the Dean’s List or President’s Club for the entire school year.
+To join the program, students must submit a Rising Stars Program application (available in April) annually which includes a personal statement and a video audition.
+If accepted, students must attend weekly lessons, music theory and/or musicianship classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the President’s List for the entire school year.

-The Dean’s List and President’s Club are enrichment programs designed for students of all ages and abilities enrolled in private instruction at Levine.
+The President’s List is an enrichment program designed for students of all ages and abilities enrolled in private instruction at Levine.
 Students in traditional and Suzuki lesson are eligible to participate.
-These programs are designed to help students develop into fine, well rounded and successful musicians and provide, with your teacher’s help and guidance, a goal to work towards for each semester.
+This program is designed to help students develop into fine, well rounded and successful musicians and provide, with your teacher’s help and guidance, a goal to work towards for each semester.

-The Dean’s List is entirely effort-based and the President’s Club has slightly more demanding requirements and is effort and merit-based.
-Both programs include a list of activities including: practice, listening, taking a jury, theory/enrichment class, concert attendance, performance, reading enrichment and a volunteer activity.
-Some activities are required, while others you can choose from for the semester.
+The President’s List requirements are both effort and merit-based.
+Requirments include a list of activities such as: practice, listening, taking a jury, theory/enrichment class, concert attendance, performance, reading enrichment and a volunteer activity.

-Applications for both programs are available online at the beginning of each semester.
-If you have any questions about the Dean’s List or President’s Club, please contact the Merit Programs Director, Rebecca Carey at firstname.lastname@example.org.
+The President’s list applications is available online at the beginning of each semester.
+If you have any questions about the President’s List, please contact Logan Massey.